 If you are new to Lavender or essential oils, we recommend you start with 100% pure, therapeutic-grade Lavender oil from Young Living because it is digestible and is of the highest quality that one can find on the market.
 A little Lavender oil not only has a seemingly endless list of uses, but it really does go a long way.
 It is even useful for feelings of well being and happy aromatherapy.

 Guest post by Aaron & Jennifer Schulman who enjoy studying and experimenting with the many uses of essential lavender oil.
-They also enjoy spending time with their 3 girls, cooking, taking short trips and listening to romantic music.
-You can read more about them at Jen’s site JenniferSchulman.com
+You can read more essential oil ideas at Jen’s site JenniferSchulman.com

 These statement has not been evaluated by the Food and Drug Administration.
 This information and product are not intended to diagnose, treat, cure, or prevent any disease.This article was not written by medical professionals and the suggestions for topical lavender use should NOT replace the advice of a medical professional.